View from the Surface of our Moon

 .

-Even though Petr never escaped the barbed wire fences of the concentration camp, who could have imagined, that one day, his drawing would actually leave the surface of our planet in a rocket traveling 18 thousand miles an hour, orbit the Earth 255 times, and travel over 6 million miles through space, all in the hands of a Jewish astronaut.
+Even though Petr never escaped the barbed wire fences of the concentration camp, who could have imagined, that one day, his drawing would actually leave the surface of our planet in a rocket travelling 18 thousand miles an hour, orbiting the Earth 255 times, and travel over 6 million miles through space, all in the hands of a Jewish astronaut.

 .